Troubled Sympathetic Bigot

 - Easy A: Marianne seem to suffer worse from her own actions then it hurts Olive, and it's not from some kind of retributive Karma either.
 She seem to mean well, but be horribly misguided.

 - Matt Dillion's character in Crash.
 He's shown having a racist attitude towards blacks and even sexually molests a black woman.
 Yet we see that he really cares about his father who is dying and lost his business.
+Even later, he rescues the same woman he had groped earlier from a burning car, saving her life.
 It's hard to know if we should feel sorry for him or not.
-In fact, this trope is kinda the whole point of Crash, really.
+In fact, this trope is kinda the whole point of the film, really.